tswsxk/XKT/README.md

 ## Notice

-The DKT in current version performs somehow poorly compared with Pytroch and Tensorflow version.
+The Performance may be a little different with other frameworks (e.g., Pytroch and Tensorflow), which is usual.

 The DKT+ sometimes meet `NaN` problem which may resulted by the `mxnet` problem.
 ```text